cloudquery/cloudquery/scaffold/cmd/templates/cloud-config-ui/README.md

 ## Plugin tables

-In case your plugin is a source plugin and you want to use the list of tables in your plugin UI, then make sure to build the plugin first to get generated list of tables.
+In case your plugin is a source plugin and you want to use the list of tables in your plugin UI, then make sure to build the plugin first to get a generated list of tables.
 Inside the plugin root directory run `go build`.
 This will generate a plugin file and then you should run `./{generated-plugin-file-name} doc --format=json docs`.
 The generated file with table should be located inside `docs/__tables.json`.
-Then navigate back to the `plugin-config-ui` directory inside your plugin and run `npm install`.
+Then navigate back to the `cloud-config-ui` directory inside your plugin and run `npm install`.
 After that you can import the list of tables inside the application like this:

 ```ts
 import pluginTables from '@cloudquery-plugin/tables';
 ```

-If you change your plugin configuration that should update the list of plugins, you only need to regenerate `tables.json`, the frontend app will automatically detect changes there.
+If you change your plugin configuration that should update the list of plugins, you only need to regenerate `__tables.json`, the frontend app will automatically detect changes there.

+There is no need to commit `__tables.json` file as its content will be automatically included during the build of the plugin UI.

 ## Available Scripts